YWYin1/Discord-spam/README.md

 use it nicely and dont use it to raid server
 # How To Use
-open tokens.txt then put your tokens inside open main.py then put your channel id
+open tokens.txt then put your tokens inside
+/open main.py then put your channel id